 COURTNEY SIMMONS | ASSISTANT COACH

-Courtney Simmons enters her fourth season as an assistant coach and recruiting coordinator at Troy in 2016-17.
-In her first three seasons, Simmons helped the Trojans to a combined 52-42 record, including a 20-13 mark in her third season in 2015-16.
+Courtney Simmons enters her fifth season as an assistant coach and recruiting coordinator at Troy in 2017-18.
+In her first four seasons, Simmons helped the Trojans to a combined 74-53 record and back-to-back Sun belt Conference Tournament titles over the last two seasons.

 Troy’s 2014-15 team won 20 games for just the fourth time in program history and made the second postseason appearance in program history.
 The Trojans posted a 15-5 Sun Belt record, good for a program-best third place finish, then played in the Women’s Basketball Invitational, making a postseason appearance for the first time since 1997.

-As a team, the Trojans have led the Sun Belt in scoring and ranked in the NCAA’s top 20 in each of Simmons’ two seasons.
+As a team, the Trojans have led the Sun Belt in scoring and ranked in the NCAA’s top 20 in each of Simmons’ four seasons.

 Simmons came to Troy after spending the 2012-13 season as an assistant coach at Louisiana Tech.
 In her one season with the Lady Techsters, Simmons worked under legendary college and WNBA player Teresa Weatherspoon.
 Simmons worked heavily with Louisiana Tech’s recruiting efforts and guard development.